Would you like to put your home handyman skills to the test this Halloween by learning how to make your own Halloween props?

 Join A Halloween DIY Prop-Building Forum To Work Out The Kinks

-Here’s a forum that’s filled with lots of like-minded DIY characters, such as yourself, where you can get help with your Halloween projects: Terror Syndicate’s Method of Madness Forum.
+Here’s a forum that’s filled with lots of like-minded DIY characters, such as yourself, where you can get help with your Halloween projects: Haunt Forum.

-By the way, you will need to register for these, but that’s just how forums operate.
-If you want fast answers to your DIY questions, then it’s worth it.
+By the way, you will need to register to participate, but that’s just how forums operate.
+If you want fast answers to your Halloween DIY questions, then it’s worth it!

-They’ve also got an index of Halloween prop projects.
+They’ve also got a handy index of Halloween prop projects.